Refermionized theory of the edge modes of a fractional quantum Hall cloud: Applications

 Then, using the sum-rule $\int S_l(\omega)\,d\omega=\nu l\,\Theta(l)$ for the static structure factor of a FQH cloud in the thermodynamic limit ($\Theta$ is here the Heaviside step function), we finally get

-at short times after the excitation, the decay of density modes follows a quadratic law.
-Its time-scale is set by the second moment of the DSF which, in turn, depends on the curvature parameter $c$ and on the filling fraction of the bulk, $\nu$ according to Eq.\eqref{eq:omega2}.
-As a sidenote, notice that it is indeed $\omega_1(l)$ [Eq.~\eqref{eq:DSFFirstMoment}] which sets the propagation velocity.
+At short times after the excitation, the decay of density modes follows a quadratic law.
+Its time-scale is set by the second moment of the DSF which, in turn, depends on the curvature parameter $c$ and on the filling fraction of the bulk, $\nu$ according to Eq.\eqref{eq:broadening2}.
+As a sidenote, notice that it is indeed $\omega_1(l)$ [Eq.~\eqref{eq:DSFFirstMoment}] which sets the propagation velocity of each $l$ mode, including the group velocity dispersion effect due to the dispersive contribution.

-The accuracy of the approximated expression Eq.~\eqref{eq:density_decay} at short times is successfully validated against the exact evolution in Fig.~\ref{fig:broadening_and_decay}(c), where we plot the response of the edge modes to an excitation carrying definite angular momentum.
+The accuracy of the approximated expression Eq.~\eqref{eq:density_decay} at short times is successfully validated against the exact evolution in Fig.~\ref{fig:broadening_and_decay}(c), where we plot the response of the edge modes to an excitation carrying a well-defined angular momentum.
 These results support a physical interpretation of the edge excitation decay as the result of the decoherence of the different particle-hole excitations that we originally proposed in~\cite{Nardin_EPL_2020} for the IQH case.

-To conclude this Subsection, it is interesting to highlight that the formulas Eq.~\eqref{eq:broadening1} and Eq.~\eqref{eq:broadening2} for the DSF broadening, obtained neglecting interactions between fermions, remain accurate well outside the regime where interactions are irrelevant.
-The non-interacting fermion approximation predicts in fact the DSF to be flat and centered at the linear $\chi$LL dispersion [Eq.~\eqref{eq:DSFcenter}] $\omega_1(l)=\Omega l$; however, as one can see in Fig.~\ref{fig:Energy_DSF}, while $\omega_1(l)$ only slightly deviates from the linear behaviour over the values of $l$ considered in Fig.~\ref{fig:broadening_and_decay}, the DSF rapidly starts acquiring a highly non-trivial lineshape much before the non-interacting fermion approximation for the broadening breaks down.
-Analogously, while the broadening $\Delta E_l$ in Eq.\eqref{eq:broadening1} compares remarkably well with the full 2D numerical calculation, the threshold energies $E_\pm$ predicted by the non interacting model Eq.~\eqref{eq:energies} separately do not.